Chinchillas need to eat hay.

-All chinchillas are going to be different for the most part, but on average, a chinchilla will consume about 2 tablespoons of hay per day.
+All chinchillas are going to be different, but on average, a chinchilla will consume about 2 tablespoons of hay per day.

-I just simply ensure my chinchilla gets treats on occasion and sticks to hay and pellets, and everything has been just fine for me.
+I simply ensure my chinchilla gets treats on occasion and sticks to hay and pellets for all meals, and everything has been just fine for me.

 If your chinchilla eats a bit more or a bit less than this, I wouldn’t be overly concerned.

-However, if your chinchilla isn’t eating any hay at all, it may be time to dive deeper into the issue and perhaps consult the help of a vet qualified to work with exotic animals or chinchillas.
+However, if your chinchilla isn’t eating any hay at all, it may be time to dive deeper into the issue and perhaps consult a vet qualified to work with exotic animals or chinchillas.

 Almost Any Hay Will Get the Job Done

-We have covered just about everything that needs to be covered thus far into the post about chinchilla hay and which hay is best for your chinchilla.
+We have covered just about everything that needs to be covered thus far.

 Like I stated previously, all chinchillas are different, and hay itself is the most beneficial and healthy portion of their diets.